OreOliciouZ/MotD.md/Empyrion.md

 * A special "Thank You" position in the donators-list Discord channel for everyone to see

+* 50x Advanced Construction Units

-**For 10.00€ you can purchase the NPC Core:**
+**For 10.00€ you can purchase:**

-* You'll get 1x NPC Core which you can place on any build of your choice base/small vessel/large vessel.
-Once placed it wont consume any fuel or oxygen and runs unlimited
+* includes the perks & reward of Donator rank for 1 month (5€)

+* 1x NPC Core

+* 1x Large or Small Quantum Extender

+* 1x Large or Small Auxillary Extender

 **For 25.00€+ you will get:**

-* All rewards above +

-* One Virtual Backpack with 49 slots and 1mio stack size for each slot, choose this options only with incredible generous intentions
+* includes the perks & reward of Donator rank for 3 month  (5€)

+* 1x Virtual Backpack (Max 3 available)

+* 2x NPC Core

+* 3x Large or Small Quantum Extender

+* 3x Large or Small Auxillary Extender

 I am really thankfull for every support and really appreciate it.